Coherent Two-State Oscillations in False Vacuum Decay Regimes: section 1 0pt 24pt plus 6pt minus 6pt 16pt plus 6pt minus 4pt

 \section{\@startsection{section}{1}{0pt} {24pt plus 6pt minus 6pt} {16pt plus 6pt minus 4pt} { \normalfont \bfseries}}

 \makeatother

 \begingroup

-\bfseries Supplemental Material \\ Coherent Two-State Oscillations in False Vacuum Decay Regimes \normalfont Peiyun Ge$^{1}$, Xiao Wang$^{2,1}$, Yu-Xin Chao$^{1}$, Rong Lv$^{1}$, and Li You$^{1,2,3,4}$ \textit{$^{1}$State Key Laboratory of Low Dimensional Quantum Physics,\\ Department of Physics, Tsinghua University, Beijing 100084, China}\\ \textit{$^{2}$Beijing Academy of Quantum Information Sciences, Beijing 100193, China}\\ \textit{$^{3}$Frontier Science Center for Quantum Information, Beijing 100084, China}\\ \textit{$^{4}$Hefei National Laboratory, Hefei, Anhui 230088, China} \justifying In this Supplemental Material, we provide additional derivations and details that supporting the main results of the Letter.
-In Section \ref{appendix.sec.I} we explain the coherent dynamics observed in Fig.~\ref{fig:all} using Eqs.~(\ref{eq.S-state}) and (\ref{eq.two-state-bloch-oscillation}) of the main text.
+\bfseries Supplemental Material \\ Coherent Two-State Oscillations in False Vacuum Decay Regimes \normalfont Peiyun Ge$^{1}$, Xiao Wang$^{1,2}$, Yu-Xin Chao$^{1}$, Rong Lu$^{1}$, and Li You$^{1,2,3,4}$ \textit{$^{1}$State Key Laboratory of Low Dimensional Quantum Physics,\\ Department of Physics, Tsinghua University, Beijing 100084, China}\\ \textit{$^{2}$Beijing Academy of Quantum Information Sciences, Beijing 100193, China}\\ \textit{$^{3}$Frontier Science Center for Quantum Information, Beijing 100084, China}\\ \textit{$^{4}$Hefei National Laboratory, Hefei, Anhui 230088, China} \justifying In this Supplemental Material, we provide additional derivations and details that support the main results of the Letter.
+In Section \ref{appendix.sec.tracking} we explain why false vacuum $|\Omega\rangle$ remains close to a single eigenstate in static regimes and transfers its dominant overlap across an avoided crossing.
+In Section \ref{appendix.sec.I} we explain the coherent dynamics observed in Fig.~\ref{fig:all} using Eqs.~(\ref{eq.two-state-bloch-oscillation}) and (\ref{eq.S-state}) of the main text.
 In Section \ref{appendix.SWT}, we construct the SWT in the symmetric subspace and derive the effective two-state Hamiltonian showing a superradiant-like enhancement of the oscillation frequency.
-In Section \ref{appendix.sec.disorder} we demonstrate the robustness of the two-state oscillation against the interaction disorder in the blockade-facilitated large-$g$ regime.
+In Section \ref{appendix.sec.bubblesize} we show the persistence of bubble size blockade effect in larger systems, and demonstrate the robustness of the two-state oscillation against the interaction disorder in the blockade-facilitated large-$g$ regime.
 In Section \ref{appendix.sec.long-range} we show numerically that the coherent two-state oscillation with $r^{-3}$ long-range interactions can still be described by Eq.~(\ref{eq.two-state-bloch-oscillation}).
 In Section \ref{appendix.sec.global} we show that in large systems, the coherence of the two-state oscillation can be drastically enhanced by cavity-mediated global-range interactions.
 In Section \ref{appendix.orbital} we analyze the coherent orbital structure arising from the consecutive coherent two-state oscillations starting from the symmetric state $\vert S_n\rangle$.

 \endgroup